States of Nigeria

-Nigeria is a federation of 36 states and 1 federal capital territory.
-Each of the 36 states is a semi-autonomous political unit that shares powers with the federal government as enumerated under the Constitution of the Federal Republic of Nigeria.
-The Federal Capital Territory (FCT), is the capital territory of Nigeria, and it is in this territory that the capital city of Abuja is located.
-The FCT is not a state but is administered by elected officials who are supervised by the federal government.
+Nigeria is a federation of 36 states, each of which is a semi-autonomous political unit that shares power with the federal government as enumerated under the Constitution of the Federal Republic of Nigeria.
+In addition to the states, there is the Federal Capital Territory (FCT), in which the capital city of Abuja is located.
+The FCT is not a state, but a territory of the federal government, governed by an administration headed by a minister.
 Each state is subdivided into local government areas (LGAs).
 There are 774 local governments in Nigeria.
-Under the constitution, the 36 states are co-equal but not supreme because sovereignty resides with the federal government.
-The constitution can be amended by the National Assembly, but each amendment must be ratified by two-thirds of the 36 states of the federation.
+Under the Nigerian Constitution, the 36 states enjoy substantial autonomy but are not sovereign entities, as ultimate authority lies with the federal government.
+Amendments to the constitution can be proposed by the National Assembly, but for an amendment to be valid, it must be approved by a two-third majority of the 36 state legislatures, as required under Section 9 of the 1999 Constitution of Nigeria.